Ali Watkins

-Ali Watkins is an American journalist who writes for The New York Times.
+Ali Watkins (born 27 October 1991) is an American journalist who writes for The New York Times.
 Along with two colleagues, she was a finalist for the 2015 Pulitzer Prize for a body of work consisting 10 articles spanning from March 3, 2014, to July 14, 2014.
 Watkins has worked for a number of publications, including BuzzFeed, Politico, McClatchy, The Huffington Post, and the Philadelphia Daily News.

+Since 2023, Watkins has worked as a reporter for the breaking and trending news operation of the New York Times in Europe, based in London.

 Early life and education

-Watkins was born and raised in Berks County, Pennsylvania and attended Fleetwood High School in Fleetwood, PA.
+Watkins was born and raised in Berks County, Pennsylvania and attended Fleetwood High School in Fleetwood, Pennsylvania.
 She is a graduate of Temple University, where she was a news editor for The Temple News.

 Career

 In 2014, while she was still a senior in college, Watkins broke a national story about the Central Intelligence Agency monitoring United States Senate computers while the Senate Intelligence Committee was preparing a report on the CIA's detention and interrogation program.
 For their work on the story, Watkins and two other journalists were named as finalists for the 2015 Pulitzer Prize in National Reporting.
 Watkins' scoop was at the core of the 2019 movie The Report, but her role was "elided."